 You run Sales at your company.
 You’re sitting alone in your office.
-It’s Friday, 6:30 at night.
+It’s 6:30 at night.
 The parking lot has thinned out.
 It’s dark, and you’re not used to the time change yet.
 You just finished the last of the 7 conference calls you had today.
 Your brain hurts.
 Your company is in the midst of the annual planning process.
 You have a board presentation next week on your strategy to make the number.
-Another weekend shot because of your workload.
-You have a long flight Monday morning.
+The weekend ahead looks shot because of your workload.
+You have a long flight tomorrow morning.
 You hope there’s no wifi on the plane so you can just think.

 Does any of this sound familiar?
 If you’re a Sales Leader, I guarantee it does.
 What are you thinking in this scenario?
 Here are just four of the 100 things going through your head: